nau/scalus-starter/Readme.md

 # Scalus Starter Project

-This is a starter project for Scalus.
+This is a starter project for [Scalus](https://github.com/nau/scalus) - Scala implementation of Cardano Plutus Platform.

 It contains a simple example of a Minting Policy script written using Scalus.

 ## Getting Started